sictweb/dps945/notes/welcome.md

 ---
-title: Welcome to the BTI425 course
+title: Welcome to the DPS945 course
 layout: default
 ---

-## Welcome to the BTI425 course
+## Welcome to the DPS945 course

-Welcome to the BTI425 course.
+Welcome to the DPS945 course.
 This document has information that helps you get started in the course.

 <br>

 ### Course introduction

-Welcome to BTI425!
+Welcome to DPS945!

+<mark>This document is being edited.<br>This notice will be removed when the edits are complete.</mark>

 In this course, you will learn to create web client (front end, in the browser) apps that work with a web service (back end, in the server).
 The apps will enable entry-level functionality, which can be hosted on-premise or in the cloud.